 B.Sc.
 (Clin.
 Lang.)
-Honours Bachelor Degree
+Honours Bachelor Degree Level 8 Trinity College Dublin, The University of Dublin

 What is Clinical Speech and Language Studies?

 To speak and write, to listen and learn, to be understood, the abilities most fundamental to human communication and interaction can be impaired by a wide range of conditions, from stroke to cerebral palsy, hearing impairment, learning disabilities, developmental delays, and autism.
 Speech and Language Therapists work with people of all ages and assess, diagnose and treat individuals with a variety of communication and swallowing disorders.
 Since communication and swallowing difficulties affect every aspect of a person's life, the work of the speech and language therapist is multi-faceted and therapists work in a variety of settings, from schools to hospitals and other clinical settings.